-Here at Elementary health, we are fully aware of the large number of people who suffer from lower back pain.
-Our work in the Cambridge clinic, working with a vast range of physical capabilities, and our athlete work in London, allows us to have very positive contact with such symptom sufferers.
+Here at Elementary health, we are fully aware of the large number of people who suffer from lower back pain, including associated sciatica symptoms.
+Our work in the back pain Cambridge clinic, working with a vast range of physical capabilities, and our athlete performance work in London (sports injury clinic and rehabilitation), allows us to have very positive contact with such symptom sufferers.

 In fact, lower back pain (lumbar spine pain) is currently one of the most common musculoskeletal illnesses for people to suffer from.
 Musculoskeletal illnesses are believed to generate some of the highest costs to society.
 Thus lower back pain is one of the largest costs to society!

 The most commonly ‘diagnosed’ issues leading to an episode (acute), or multiple episodes (chronic), of lower back pain, with or without ‘sciatica’ (neural irritation), are:-

 Spinal functional instability, end plate trauma, motor control imbalances, facet joint irritation / dysfunction / locking, discal strain / sprain, muscle strains, pulled muscle, muscle spasms, over use syndromes, degeneration, arthritis, ‘slipped discs’, ‘herniated disc‘, ‘bulging disc’, ‘slipped disc treatment‘, ‘sciatica’, ‘trapped nerve’, ligament sprain, ‘chronic pain’, lower back sprain, inflammation, ‘lumbago’, ‘lumbar spine pain’, ‘nerve root impingement’…..
 The list goes on!